 1975: The Carpenters had the top album in the U.K. with Horizon.

-1975: It was a great summer of music as the Captain & Tennille held on to #1 for a third week with "Love Will Keep Us Together", Van McCoy's instrumental "The Hustle" had people dancing all over the country and Wings moved up to #3 with "Listen To What the Man Said".
+1975: It was a great summer of music as the Captain & Tennille held on to #1 for a third week with "Love Will Keep Us Together", Van McCoy's instrumental "The Hustle" had people dancing all over the country and Wings moved up to #3 with "Listen To What The Man Said".
 Michael Murphey's amazing song "Wildfire" was at #4 while Major Harris was stalled with "Love Won't Let Me Wait".
-The rest of the Top 10: Pilot's one and only hit "Magic", Jessi Colter with "I'm Not Lisa" falling to 7, Linda Ronstadt at 8 after peaking at #2, the Eagles moved from 16-9 with "One of These Nights" and Olivia Newton-John also headed into the Top 10 with "Please Mr. Please".
+The rest of the Top 10: Pilot's one and only hit "Magic", Jessi Colter with "I'm Not Lisa" falling to 7, Linda Ronstadt at 8 after peaking at #2 with "When Will I Be Loved", the Eagles moved from 16-9 with "One Of These Nights" and Olivia Newton-John also headed into the Top 10 with "Please Mr. Please".

-1989: Tom Petty & the Heartbreakers performed at the Miami Arena.
+1989: Tom Petty & the Heartbreakers performed at the Miami Arena in Miami, Florida.

 1993: Whitney Houston opened her world tour at the James L. Knight Center in Miami, Florida.